dmgatti/SingleCellRNAseq/_episodes/05-Common-Analyses.md

 {: .language-r}

 <img src="../fig/rmd-05-seurat3-1.png" alt="plot of chunk seurat3" width="612" style="display: block; margin: auto;" />

+> Show what just changed in the Seurat Object.

 Note that we are using the principal components computed from normalized gene expression to compute UMAP